 The beach season ends in October: this time is characterised by frequent rainfalls, and the temperature starts to drop.

-The warmest and most affectionate in the country, its coast is often called Turkish Nice or Riviera.
+The warmest and most appealing in the country, its coast is often called Turkish Nice or Riviera.
 Rich infrastructure and clean beaches attract the main flow of tourists from all countries.

 The most expensive and popular all-inclusive resorts are located here: